 Undecorated Christmas tree in a woven basket

-Instead of a mass of fabric loosely draped at the base of the tree, these tree collars are fitted around the stand and offer a neater, more streamlined look.
+Instead of a mass of fabric loosely draped at the base of your Christmas tree, these tree collars are fitted around the stand and offer a neater, more streamlined look.

 Christmas Tree Collars To Buy Online